yojoots/libbitcoin-system-wiki/Credit-Expansion-Fallacy.md

 Bank lending is not materially different than any other form of investment, where the bank is an aggregate investor for its account/fund holders.
 However investments carry risk.
 The insurance of bank investments by the state, as demanded by voters, requires a constant source of capital.

 When bank loans/investments are failing the cost is borne by the taxpayer.
 The state-licensed bank obtains money from the state at below market rates of return.
 The difference between the market rate and the "discount rate" is a transfer of tax money to account holders.
 The state finances this cost in part through seigniorage.
-Given little incentive to guard manage investment risk, the bank becomes a daily visitor to the "discount window".
+Given little incentive to manage investment risk, the bank becomes a daily visitor to the "discount window".

 To the extent that banks compete for account holders, the benefit of the tax accrues to the account holder.
 As a holder of the money, an account holder is ironically also a taxpayer, though this transfer is not necessarily proportional.
 This taxpayer insured investment process shifts money from some people to others in a complex manner.